 http://jams.arakmu.ac.ir/article-1-7885-en.html

-1- Assistant Professor, Department of Psychology, Zarand Branch, Islamic Azad University, Zarand, Iran , khosropour@gmail.com
+1- & Department of Psychology, Zarand Branch, Islamic Azad University, Zarand, Iran , hamid.molayi@gmail.com

-2- Assistant Professor, Department of Psychology, Zarand Branch, Islamic Azad University, Zarand, Iran
+2- Department of Psychology, Zarand Branch, Islamic Azad University, Zarand, Iran

-Introduction: Today, marital infidelity has a significant prevalence among couples, and appropriate skills and interventions are necessary to prevent this destructive behavior.
-Therefore, the present study was conducted with the aim of comparing the effectiveness of reality therapy approach and acceptance and commitment on depression and anxiety of women affected by marital infidelity.
+Introduction: Today, marital infidelity has a significant prevalence among couples, necessitating appropriate interventions to address this destructive behavior.
+Therefore, the present study was conducted with the aim of comparing the effectiveness of reality therapy (RT) and acceptance and commitment therapy (ACT) on depression and anxiety in women affected by marital infidelity.

-Methodology: The current research was a semi-experimental type with a pre-test and a post-test with a control group.
-The statistical population included all women affected by marital infidelity who referred to counseling centers in Kerman city in the first half of 1403.
-Among these women, 30 people were purposefully selected as a sample and replaced randomly and by lottery in two experimental and control groups (15 people in each group).
-The experimental group received reality therapy intervention during 8 sessions of 60 minutes.
-The research tools were Lovibond and Volvibond stress questionnaires (1995) and Amini's marital control (2017).
-The data were analyzed by analysis of covariance with repeated measures and Bonferroni's post hoc test by SPSS software version 27.
+Methods: The current research was a semi-experimental study employing a pretest-posttest design with a control group.
+The statistical population included all women affected by marital infidelity who referred to counseling centers in Kerman city in the first half of 2024.
+Among these women, 45 were selected as a sample and were randomly assigned to two experimental groups and a control group (15 participants each) by drawing lots.
+The first experimental group received reality therapy intervention and the second group received ACT intervention, both comprising eight 60-minute sessions.
+The research instruments were the the Lovibond and Lovibond (1995) depression and anxiety questionnaires.
+Data were analyzed using repeated measures ANOVA and Bonferroni post-hoc tests.

 Type of Study: